AvePoint/cloud-api/docs/docs/services-and-features/elements/services/service-subscription-customer.md

             "retention": "Retain data for 1 months",
             "consumedStorage": "N/A",
             "expirationDate": "2025-04-05",
-            "change": "N/A"
+            "change": "N/A",
-            "source": "AvePoint subscription"
+            "source": "AvePoint subscription",
-            "paymentType": "Prepaid"
+            "paymentType": "Prepaid",
-            "subscriptionName": "N/A"
+            "subscriptionName": "N/A",
-            "package": "N/A"
+            "package": "N/A",
             "contractEndDate": "N/A"
         },
         {